Last Modified August 14, 2014

-When we receive a planning application, whether it be for full planning consent or for a householder application, we place these applications onto our Public Access database.
+When we receive a planning application, whether it be for full planning consent or for a householder application, we place these applications onto our online Planning Application database.
 This is because we are legally required to publicise all planning applications and do this by letter, and / or notices at the site, and / or notices within the local newspaper.
 We welcome public comment on the effects planning proposals may have on yourself or the wider area.

 How to search for an application

 If you would like to see the documents and plans associated with a particular planning application, you can use our online search facility.
 Alternatively, you can view the planning applications at our main offices.

 If you would like to comment on an application, you can lodge a comment through our Public Access facility.
 Alternatively, you can visit our How to check the progress and comment on a planning application page.
 This page provides a simple guide on what is considered a valid objection to a planning proposal, as well as how to make a comment on an application.